 No dominant pattern of plume propagation was revealed.
-After heavy rainstorms, the zone of highest ocean surface backscattering index (nLw555) was located from Palos Verdes to the southeast along the shore (Figure 3A).
+After heavy rainstorms, the zone of highest ocean surface backscattering index (nLw555) was located from Palos Verdes to the southeast along the shore (Fig. 3A).
 The freshwater discharge from different watersheds often commingled in the nearshore zone, making it impossible to analyze these plumes separately.
-The size of plume varied due to rainstorm magnitude.
-During the days following each storm, local circulation transformed this pattern in different ways.
-Most typically, there was an offshore and southward propagation of the plume with its end bending in counterclockwise direction (Figures 14C, 14D, 14F, 14G, 14H, 15F, 15G, 15H, 16B, 16C, 16D), indicating a cyclonic circulation.
-Sometimes the plume propagated offshore as a Tstructure (Figure 14A).
-At some images, the plume was directed alongshore equatorward (Figures 15C, 16C) or poleward (Figures 14B, 15B, 15E).
-At one image only, we observed a small structure of clockwise direction indicating a near-shore anticyclonic eddy (Figure 14B).
+The size of the collective plume varied due to rainstorm magnitude.
+During the days following each storm, the local circulation transformed the plume in different ways.
+Most typically, there was an offshore and southward propagation of the plume with its leading edge bending inshore in a counterclockwise direction (Fig. 3), resembling cyclonic eddy recirculation.
+These observations appear consistent with previous findings from this region.
+Warrick et al. (2004) note that in southern California the plumes produced by the annual peak discharge are strongly influenced by river intertia, producing jet-like structures ~10 km offshore.
+Regarding the recirculation patterns, Burkov and Pavlova (1980) reported that most of the eddies located inshore of the mainstream of the California Current are cyclonic.
+DiGiacomo and Holt (2001) studied the eddies in the Southern California Bight and discovered that most (\sim 94%) of the eddies had cyclonic rotation.
+Further, the San Pedro Basin is an area where these eddies are concentrated.